The syntax of SELECT is relatively complex. This section describes the SIMPLE SELECT syntax.

 hierarchical_query_clause

 In a hierarchical query, you can use a special pseudo column LEVEL in the SELECT statement to indicate the level, that is, the hierarchy of a node.
-The level starts from 1 and increases sequentially.
-This pseudo column can be used only in hierarchical queries.
+The level starts from 1, which is the starting point of the query, and increases by 1 for each level.
+You can use this pseudo column only in hierarchical queries.
 For more information about pseudo columns in hierarchical queries, see Pseudo columns in hierarchical queries.

 Notice